simmonson/docker-cicd-aws/README.md

 • Port 80 is the default port for nginx, so that's what we map it to

-# Continuous Integration and Deployment using AWS
+# Continuous Integration and Deployment using Travis CI